markekraus/PSRAW/docs/Module/Request-RedditOAuthToken.md

 ```

 ### -Implicit
-Best used for: `Installed` applicatiosn that need to act on behalf of the user.
+Best used for: `Installed` applications that need to act on behalf of the user.

-The `Implicit` grant flow provides `Installled` applications the ability act in a user context. `Installed` applications do not have Client Secrets so this method allows for requesting an access token from a device that is not under the develoepr's direct control.
+The `Implicit` grant flow provides `Installed` applications the ability act in a user context. `Installed` applications do not have Client Secrets so this method allows for requesting an access token from a device that is not under the developer's direct control.
 The token will be valid for 1 hour and then a new token will need to be authorized.

 This grant flow requires an Interactive session and cannot be run in non-interactive scripts.
 The user will be provided a GUI Web Browser to log in to Reddit and authorize the application.
 The user will need to authorize the application on the next request made to the API after the token expires.

-The method is provided in the module for completeness, it is not recommended unless you are prepakaging an application that needs to access the Reddit API as a logged in user and the other methods are unavailable.
+The method is provided in the module for completeness, it is not recommended unless you are prepackaging an application that needs to access the Reddit API as a logged in user and the other methods are unavailable.

 For more information see https://github.com/reddit/reddit/wiki/OAuth2#authorization-implicit-grant-flow